mrakgr/Trading-Journal/journal_2025.md

 For each stock, I need to actual think about the pattern and the news catalyst associated with it.

 Ironically, while I was modeling the probabilistic program for the daytrading system in my mind, that is when I realized the importance of volume.
 A change in volume can indicate a regime change in a stock, so it's good to have on your side.

+2:45pm.
+Ok for now, let me do it Peter Brandt style.
+I'm not going to even look at the market action during the trading day.
+I can just do my trading using open orders.

+If a stock I am owning is getting euphoric I'll be sure to exit it near the close, but right now I don't have to care about that.

+I am not going to touch NBIS until the end of next week.

+I am also going to do my homework during the morning.

+The most important thing about having a trading system is to believe in it and to not be stressed about your positions.
+I'll gradually ease myself into the market as I go along.

+2:50pm.
+Let me watch some of Lance's vids after all.

+3:30pm.
+BOUGHT 50 NBIS @ 91.61

+Got it using the OPG order.
+The price was far less than I expected, but I suppose this is good.
+Now it's just a matter of holding it and making sure it's cascade trending up on a weekly basis.